 HepatoPac® co-cultures are different from sandwich cultures and regular or "random" co-cultures.
 They contain proprietary patterning of primary hepatocyte "islands" in a "sea" of stromal cells which replicates the physiological microenvironment of the liver.
 The architectural organization of HepatoPac co-cultures has been empirically optimized to promote hepatocyte health and enable stable metabolic activity for weeks, rather than hours or days.

-In the liver, polarized hepatocytes are in direct contact with the blood supply and the bile cannuliculi, and are arranged in hepatic plates that are only one to two cells thick.
-The micropatterned design of HepatoPac co-cultures was designed specifically to simulate this microscale in vivo architecture within the wells of industry-standard microtiter plate, thereby creating a model of fully functional hepatic plates.
+In the liver, polarized hepatocytes are in direct contact with the blood supply and the bile canaliculi, and are arranged in hepatic plates that are only one to two cells thick.
+The micropatterned design of HepatoPac co-cultures was designed specifically to simulate this microscale in vivo architecture within the wells of industry-standard microtiter plates, thereby creating a model of fully functional hepatic plates.

 Micropatterning of primary hepatocyte co-cultures, rather than simple random co-cultures, promotes and stabilizes physiologically relevant metabolic activity.
 Hepatocyte-stromal coupling is known to promote cellular health, but more than that, the optimal ratio and dimensions of hepatocyte islands to stromal cells is what sets HepatoPac products apart from the competition.
 Metabolic activity reflective of physiologically relevant levels of all Phase 1 and 2 metabolizing enzymes, transporter proteins, and in vivo-matched physiologic function comprise a platform that provides the most accurate data in the industry for all applications1,2.